oracle/node-oracledb/doc/src/user_guide/soda.rst

 .. _accessingsodadocuments:

-Creating and Accessing SODA documents
+Creating and Accessing SODA Documents
 =====================================

 To insert a document into an opened collection, a JavaScript object that